A-Slimani/jobs-scraper/README.md

 ## Todo
-- Add an update function to update existing roles
+- Add an update function to update existing roles (probably combined with pocketbase)
+-